Forex Education

 Stop orders are triggered if the cost of your role declines to the price match of your dragging stop, closing one’s position.

-Okay, and the distance between me and my current role should the downtrend stop after that?
+Okay, and the distance between me and my current role, should the downtrend stop after that?
 It can quantify its trailing finish in several different ways.
-First, use the think or swim platform to pull up a purchased ticket and choose from the drop-down menu order type.
+First, use the Think or Swim platform to purchase tickets and choose from the drop-down menu order type.

 You should know several things about stop orders before actually implementing anyone in the following order types.
 First, it’s possible to miss the market completely When you use a stop-loss order.
 You might not be able to cause the order to be placed at the stop-limit prices and then have it executed as close as possible to the price limit in a fast-moving market.
 Second, trailing stop orders are not guaranteed to be performed at the activation price or even close.
 These orders rival other market orders as soon as they’re active.
 Finally, limit orders aren’t guaranteed to be filled because the market will never attain the limit price.